ECE Master of Science Comprehensive Exam

 Register for M.S.
 Comprehensive Exam

-Students must sign up for the exam by Wednesday, February 12, 2014.
-Sign-ups are now open - check your email for the link.
+The link to sign up for the exam will be emailed to students when it is activated.
 Students must sign up for the area of study they are majoring in.
 This is a written exam covering a broad range of topics at the undergraduate level plus a single depth topic (must be the student's major) at the graduate level.

 The topics are: